Skip to content

 kubectl port-forward --namespace istio-system svc/${INGRESS_GATEWAY_SERVICE} 8080:80

-Open another terminal, and enter the following:
+Open another terminal, and enter the following to perform inference:

 export INGRESS_HOST=localhost